Lightning-Universe/Training-Studio_app/docs/source/workflows/convert_from_raw_optuna.rst

 1. Your Optuna Objective
 ************************

-Below, we are going to convert `Optuna Efficient Optimization Algorithms <https://optuna.readthedocs.io/en/stable/tutorial/10_key_features/003_efficient_optimization_algorithms.html#sphx-glr-tutorial-10-key-features-003-efficient-optimization-algorithms-py>`_ into a Lightning App.
+We are going to convert `Optuna Efficient Optimization Algorithms <https://optuna.readthedocs.io/en/stable/tutorial/10_key_features/003_efficient_optimization_algorithms.html#sphx-glr-tutorial-10-key-features-003-efficient-optimization-algorithms-py>`_ into a Lightning App.

-This Optuna example optimizes the value (e.g learning-rate) of a ``SGDClassifier`` from ``sklearn`` trained over the `Iris Dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
+This Optuna example optimizes the value (for example: learning-rate) of a ``SGDClassifier`` from ``sklearn`` trained over the `Iris Dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.

 The example below is going to be re-organized as a Lightning App.